idoiag/LRG_project/Documentation/README.txt

 b) Creation of a bed file.
 Bed files have a specific format, with 3 mandatory columns and 9 optional columns:
 Source: https://genome.ucsc.edu/FAQ/FAQformat#format1 /IGP, Need to make this bit shorter/

-1.chrom - The name of the chromosome (e.g. chr3, chrY, chr2_random) or scaffold (e.g. scaffold10671).
+1.chrom - Chromosome number (e.g. chr3, chrY, chr2_random) or scaffold (e.g. scaffold10671).
-2.chromStart - The starting position of the feature in the chromosome or scaffold.
+2.chromStart - The starting position of the feature in the chromosome/scaffold.
 The first base in a chromosome is numbered 0.
-3.chromEnd - The ending position of the feature in the chromosome or scaffold.
+3.chromEnd - The end position of the feature in the chromosome/scaffold.
 The chromEnd base is not included in the display of the feature.
 For example, the first 100 bases of a chromosome are defined as chromStart=0, chromEnd=100, and span the bases numbered 0-99.
 4.(optinal) - strand direction